 - An open sheet will appear.
-Select the unzipped project from Step 1 and click Open.
+Select the cardview folder in the downloaded materials and click Open.

-- You’ll now see all the necessary files of the imported project in the project explorer.
+- Once the Gradle build completes, you’ll see all the necessary files of the imported project in the project explorer.

 It’s build and run time!
 Click the Run button in the toolbar and select either the emulator or device you’ve already set up.